 Optimized Land Use — The site is designed to optimize land use to promote further natural sustainability and the environment it is located in.

 For more information on Green Burials, don’t hesitate to get in touch with us today.

 We understand how heart-rending and difficult planning a funeral can be; that is why our staff at Trinity Funeral Home strive to make the process as straightforward as possible so you and your family can be allowed the time needed to grieve.

 Trinity offers traditional burial services for families wishing to uphold longstanding traditions, personal or cultural preferences, follow religious requirements, or adhere to financial budgets.
-Regardless of whether you are planning a traditional burial, or want to memorialize your loved one with a green one, our staff at Trinity Funeral Home are here to support you every step of the way.
+Regardless of whether you are planning a traditional burial or want to memorialize your loved one with a green one, our staff at Trinity Funeral Home is here to support you every step of the way.

 Frequently Asked Questions

 A green burial is a funeral alternative where the aim is to lessen the environmental impact while laying your loved ones to rest.
 It is a sustainable and eco-friendly option that honours the land we are living on.
 According to the Green Burial Council, these burials meet the following criteria: caring for the dead with minimal environmental impact, aiding in the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.

 Green burials are less expensive than traditional burials as they reduce the need for other services, such as embalming, gravesite preparation, and traditional site markers.
 Our green burial services start at $2295 and include the following services: professional graveside services, basic documentation, local transfer from place of death, professional staff services, biodegradable shroud or casket, and transportation to a green burial location within a 100 km radius.

 Yes.
 A person can be directly interred in the earth, in a shroud, or in a vault without a casket.
 It is not illegal, as some assume, to be buried without a casket.